Table of Contents

 In order to submit to the Population Dynamics Lab, you will need to submit the following in the submission portal:

-The Denominator: your full (long-form) written contribution based on the accepted content types
+- The Denominator: your full (long-form) written contribution based on the accepted content types (800-1500 words)

-The Download: a shorter piece written for popular dissemination with an image that represents your “download” or bottom-line message.
+- The Download: a shorter piece written for popular dissemination with an image that represents your “download” or bottom-line message (max.
+500 words)

 Copyright & Licensing

 All of the content on the UW’s Population Dynamics Lab is covered under a Creative Commons License 2.0.
 You can find the specifics about this license here.
 This license is not the most restrictive license and was chosen so that authors who submit here can also freely submit to journals.
 It is important to note that many journals have specific restrictions on any work that has been published or in preprint.
-Authors should be aware of this and decide what to post on our site, understanding that restriction.
-The CC-BY License allows viewers of this site to share and adapt your work but requires proper attribution (citation).
+Authors should be aware of this and make decisions about their work and what they decide to post on the Population Dynamics Lab site with these restrictions in mind.
+The CC-BY License allows viewers of this site to share and adapt your work but requires proper attribution.

 What is proper attribution?

-Proper attribution means citing both the authors work and the Population Dynamics Lab site.
-Citation features are conveniently located under each article and the citation for the Population Dynamics Lab Website can be found under “x” page/”y” document.
+Proper attribution for posts to our site means citing both the author’s work and the Population Dynamics Lab site itself.
+Citation features are conveniently located under each article and we provide a set of sample citations for Population Dynamics Lab publications below.

 CC-BY Licensing and Journals

-Please check your intended journals to be sure they do not forbid posting content here, before posting there.
+Please check your intended journals to be sure they do not forbid posting content here, prior to beginning your submission process to the Population Dynamics Lab.
 You may need to consider what is legally covered with licensing versus intellectual novelty depending on your intended journal.
-Note that journals that are typically friendly towards pre-prints or reproducibility, should in theory, be okay with posts documented here.
+Note: journals that are typically friendly towards pre-prints or reproducibility, should, in theory, be open to posts published here; it is the author’s responsibility to check journal permissions and attitudes.
 We encourage authors to be creative in advancing reproducibility in light of these challenges.
-You may want to ask your intended journal outlet about restrictions around posting parts of the published work on the Population Dynamics Lab, after it is published with them.
-The abbreviated format of the Population Dynamics Lab blogs is not likely going to inhibit or restrict posting of material, but it is good to check.
-It could be that it merely enhances readership of the longer article.
+You may want to ask your intended journal outlet about their restrictions around publishing parts of the published work with the Population Dynamics Lab if these parts have been previously or are soon to be it is published with them.
+The abbreviated format of the Population Dynamics Lab posts is unlikely to inhibit or restrict posting of material, but it is best to check; it could be that a post on the Population Dynamics Lab site actively enhances readership of the longer journal article.